 Ever notice how most poached pears are bathed in booze?
 Yeah, us too.
 Not these pears, though.
 But with a shot of robust espresso to liven up this caramely sauce, you won’t even think to miss any trace of tipsiness.
 Perhaps the charms of one enticing vice erase those of another.

-Poached Pears with Warm Coffee Sauce Recipe
+Poached Pears with Warm Coffee Sauce

 - Quick Glance